Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # Changelog

 ## 2020-01-13
-Implemented a change to the client-side search index,
+* Fixed bugs.

-	where the data was split by date to aid in browser caching.
+* Implemented a change to the client-side search index, where the data was split by date to aid in browser caching.

 	Splitting by date means not having to discard the previous search index when a new livestream comes out.